 ADB or “Android Debug Bridge” is an interface between your computer and Android smartphone.
-This tool allows you to send a wide array of terminals commands-including but basic shell commands along with some specialty developer command to your phone anytime.
+This tool allows you to send a wide array of terminals commands-including but basic shell commands along with some specialty developer commands to your phone anytime.
 You can send commands when the phone is turned on and booted or even when it is in recovery mode.
 ADB is often associated with rooting or modifying your phone, but you can use it to send terminal commands to unrooted devices as well.

 How to Install ADB Drivers

-If your android device is still not detected by your computer even after installing ADB & Fastboot, then try installing PDANet drivers from below.
+If your Android device is still not detected by your computer even after installing ADB & Fastboot, then try installing PDANet drivers from below.
 Update: You can also install ADB & Fastboot drivers by directly installing Minimal ADB & Fastboot.
 If it does not work for you then you can try the whole method illustrated below.
 It is always advisable to manually install Android USB drivers on your PC.
-You don’t know when the need arises for you or for somebody else.
-Follow the below step to install the Android USB driver.
+You don’t know when the need arises for you or somebody else.
+Follow the below steps to install the Android USB driver.

 - Download Android SDK on your PC.
 You will get it from this link.

-- After installing the SDK, go to the Start menu > Android SDK Tools > SDK manager.
+- After installing the SDK, go to the Start menu > Android SDK Tools > SDK Manager.
 Right-click on it and select the Run as Administrator option.

 Note: It is necessary to run the SDK manager in administrator mode or later you will face problems in installing new components.

 - In the SDK manager, go to Extras select Google USB driver, and click on Install 1 package.

 - After completing the installation, plug in your Android smartphone.